 That’s the Magic!!!

-It’s time to play the role of a “Wizard”.
+It’s time to play the “Wizard”.

 “Two hearts beating as one as we howl at the moon, to my dear wife, Cindy.”